DecentM/matomo-reporting-js/README.md

     // and global.fetch in Node.
 Otherwise, please consult your implementation's
     // manual if any.
 Most browsers have window.fetch available by default.
     'fetch': global.fetch,

     // Optional, default: undefined
+    // Defines the agent to be used for the fetch call.
+    // Useful if you want to ignore SSL errors in server side applications.
+    'agent': new https.Agent(),

+    // Optional, default: undefined
     // If you specify a handler, network and API errors will not cause the promise